 Temple University acting president dies after collapsing on stage

-JoAnne Epps fell ill during a service at the Philadelphia university on Tuesday
+JoAnne Epps fell ill during a memorial service at the North Philadelphia university on Tuesday

 Temple University acting president JoAnne Epps died after collapsing on stage during a memorial service at its Philadelphia campus on Tuesday, the university says.